 Please Note: Although our instructors run high-energy herding dogs, all dogs and handlers are welcome at our facility.
 We will build a training program to suit each dog individually.

 Kim Fuqua has a passion for seeing dogs and their owners at their best.
-She is an experienced dog trainer, having trained with Joan Meyer, a national and international competitor, and is accredited/certified by the Animal Behavioral College (ABC).
-In additional, Kim has her Bachelor of Education from New Mexico State University and has experience as a 5th Grade teacher.
-She also possesses an Associate Degree in Horse Training and Management from Lamar College and has trained cutting horses at the very highest levels.
+She is an experienced dog trainer who has trained with national and international competitors in person, through online classes, done seminars and agility camps.
+She is accredited/certified by the Animal Behavioral College (ABC), has her CCMT (Certified Canine Massager Therapist) and CCFT (Certified Canine Fitness Trainer).
+Kim also has her Bachelor of Education from New Mexico State University and has experience as a 5th Grade teacher.
+She possesses an Associate Degree in Horse Training and Management from Lamar College and has trained cutting horses at the very highest levels.

 Kim has trained obedience and agility classes and competes at the local, regional and national levels of agility with the American Kennel Club (AKC) and the United States Dog Agility Association (USDAA).

-Being an Army spouse, Kim has had the opportunity to train/compete in the Midwest US, the Southeast US, Europe as well as the Middle East.
+As the spouse of a retired Army officer, Kim has had the opportunity to train/compete in many different regions of the United States as well as overseas.
 Her style of training uses multiple techniques taken from a variety of sources.
-From Germany, (Hudesportfreunde Degerloch e.V.) she trained and competed on European-style courses.
+From Germany (Hudesportfreunde Degerloch e.V.), she trained and competed on European-style courses.
 From our other assignments, she has had the opportunity to train with nationally and internationally recognized trainers.
-She focuses agility dogs on speed and control by teaching dogs to recognize verbal and body signals to navigate obstacles.
-She recognizes that each dog has an individual personality and styles of learning.
+Her focus is building a great relationship with dogs and their owners through a strong foundation based on positive reinforcement and play.
+She recognizes that each dog has an individual personality and style of learning.
 In private and group lessons, Kim will match a training style to maximize learning and fun with your dog.

 Kim enjoys training high-energy herding dogs.
-The current pack includes two border collie and three Australian Shepherds.
+The current pack includes three border collies and three Australian Shepherds.

-Dixie (9)—MACH Fuqua’s Dixie MXS MJS, Red Merle Australian Shepherd
+MACH Fuqua’s Dixie MXS MJS MXP MJP2,Retired Australian Shepherd

-Jack (5)—Bettin on Black Jack AX AXJ, Tri-Color Australian Shepherd
+Bettin on Black Jack AX AXJ, Semi-retired Australian Shepherd

-Double J Pepper — Puppy Pants in training, Border Collie
+Double J Pepper MX MXJ MXF T2B Border Collie

 Kyle Schumacher, DVM